 We author new Amicus Briefs annually for impact litigation

 Every year, the Impact Fund files amicus or "friend of the court" briefs in cases affecting impact litigation or civil rights enforcement.
-Here are some issues we recently addressed, with links to the briefs.
+Here are some issues we recently addressed.
 For older amicus briefs, please contact us.